takaaki5564/sample_udemy/ChainercvAWS.md

 ## Evaluate Train Result

-Launch another terminal for evaluation
+Launch another terminal and log in to AWS server for evaluation

+Check result and copy images for evaluation

 ```
 cd chainercv/example/ssd